shakyaanup/Click-to-focus-input/README.md

 # 🖱️ Click-to-Focus Input

-A simple React project that lets you focus an input box by clicking a button — built as part of my **React Mastery Roadmap (Day 10: useRef)**.
+A simple React project that lets you focus an input box by clicking a button — built as part of my **React Mastery Roadmap**.

 ---